-Also, any party to a licence agreement is entitled to intervene in infringement proceedings brought by another party to obtain compensation for his or her own loss allegedly suffered (article L 714-7 of the Intellectual Property Code).
+Also, any party to a licence agreement is entitled to intervene in infringement proceedings brought by another party to obtain compensation for his or her own loss allegedly suffered (article L.714-7 of the Intellectual Property Code).

 When the rights holder files a suit, the non-exclusive or exclusive licensee can join the action.
+An exclusive licensee has to produce a written agreement proving the exclusivity.

-It is not required that a trademark licence is registered before the French trademark registry.
+There is no requirement that a trademark licence be registered before the French trademark registry.
 The licence can be proven by any means.